Queen's Summer Engineering academy

-During this course, participants will explore medical solutions that help people live fuller, more mobile lives through the investigation of innovative treatment strategies for bone and joint disorders, injuries and related problems.
+During this course, participants will explore medical solutions that help people live fuller, more mobile lives through the investigation of innovative treatment strategies for bone and joint disorders, injuries, and the related problems.

-In addition to practicing safe handling of design tools participants will be exposed to a variety of educational technologies including: 3D design and printers, laser cutters and micro-controllers.
+In addition to designing and creating various projects such as modelling a prosthetic limb, participants will be exposed to a variety of educational technologies including: 3D design, virtual circuitry, Artificial Intelligence and simulated microcontrollers.

-In addition to practicing safe handling of design tools participants will be exposed to a variety of educational technologies including: 3D design and printers, laser cutters, microcontrollers and robotics.
+In addition to designing and creating various projects such as earthquake resistant structures, participants will be exposed to a variety of educational technologies including: 3D design and world building, virtual breadboarding, simulated microcontrollers and robotics.

 There are several options for QSEA fees.
-Commuting to campus?
-Need to stay in residence?
-Maybe even stay over the weekend?
 More information about QSEA fees below.